Air Conditioner Repair Checklist

 Brush, vegetation and shrubbery can block your condensing system.
 This can restrict its airflow, make it less energy efficient and impact your comfort.
 Here’s a method you can follow to get your unit running properly again.

 - Shut off power completely at the breaker or outside device.

 - Clear yard rubbish around the AC.
 Once you’ve cleared larger clutter within a two-foot space, you can use a fine-bristled brush or vacuum to gingerly remove dirt from the condenser fins.
-Distorted fins can also affect effectiveness, so you can attempt to correct them with a small knife.
+Distorted fins can also affect effectiveness.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the unit.
 Be careful to avoid getting moisture on the fan motor.